aaestrada/steerage/README.md

 In addition to `handler` property in `routes`, `handler` can be an object defining how to create the handler, with:

-- `module` - the module (or file), which in absence of a factory method is expected to be a factory.
+- `module` - the module (or file), which in absence of a factory method is expected to be a factory that returns a handler.
 - `method` - the factory method, if anything other than the top level export.
 - `arguments` - an array of arguments to apply to the factory.

+In the case of all route factories, the context (`this`) will contain both the `server` and `target` (if a `select` is used).
+A `function` should always be used rather than a arrow function for the factory so that this context can be bound.

 Example: